-Our school chaplain is Mrs Hopal McClintock who is also a qualified, practicing counsellor.
-She provides additional guidance and support to students, staff and school families.
+Our school chaplain is Mr Craig Young who has a wealth of experience in pastoral care.
+He provides additional guidance and support to students, staff and school families.

 Aim of the Program